divya2310/data-analyst/README.md

-# data-analyst
-Analysis using ML
+Sales Analysis of an E-commerce Platform using Power BI